testcontainers/testcontainers-java/docs/features/image_name_substitution.md

 !!! note
     This approach is discouraged and deprecated, but is documented for completeness.
+    Please consider one of the other approaches outlined in this page instead.
     Overriding individual image names via configuration may be removed in 2021.

 Consider this if: